Warragamba Dam Environmental Flows

 Benefits

-Benefits of the project include:
+Benefits of the project would include:

 • reintroducing flow variability